Poetry

 Poetry (from the Greek word poiesis, "making" (Note: Poietes, poets – "makers" – have had a major hand in the "making" (the forming) of their respective languages.
 Hence many of the most memorable poets have been early ones.)) is a form of literary art that uses aesthetic and often rhythmic qualities of language to evoke meanings in addition to, or in place of, literal or surface-level meanings.
-Any particular instance of poetry is called a poem and is written by a poet.
+A particular instance of poetry is a poem and is written by a poet.
 Poets use a variety of techniques called poetic devices, such as assonance, alliteration, consonance, euphony and cacophony, onomatopoeia, rhythm (via metre), rhyme schemes (patterns in the type and placement of a phoneme group) and sound symbolism, to produce musical or other artistic effects.
 They also frequently organize these devices into poetic structures, which may be strict or loose, conventional or invented by the poet.
 Poetic structures vary dramatically by language and cultural convention, but they often rely on rhythmic metre: patterns of syllable stress or syllable (or mora) weight.
 They may also use repeating patterns of phonemes, phoneme groups, tones, words, or entire phrases.
-Poetic structures may even be semantic (e.g. the volta required in a Petrachan sonnet).
+Poetic structures may even be semantic (e.g. the volta required in a Petrarchan sonnet).

 Most written poems are formatted in verse: a series or stack of lines on a page, which follow the poetic structure.
 For this reason, verse has also become a synonym (a metonym) for poetry.
 (Note: The word "verse" functions here as a synecdoche which takes the poetic element of verse as representative of the entire art form.
 The word "verse" is often so used when contrasting the format of poetry with the format typical of most other writings: prose.)
 Some poetry types are unique to particular cultures and genres and respond to characteristics of the language in which the poet writes.
 Readers accustomed to identifying poetry with Dante, Goethe, Mickiewicz, or Rumi may think of it as written in lines based on rhyme and regular meter.
 There are, however, traditions, such as Biblical poetry and alliterative verse, that use other means to create rhythm and euphony.
 Other traditions, such as Somali poetry, rely on complex systems of alliteration and metre independent of writing and have been described as structurally comparable to ancient Greek and medieval European oral verse.
 Much modern poetry reflects a critique of poetic tradition, testing the principle of euphony itself or altogether forgoing rhyme or set rhythm.
 In first-person poems, the lyrics are spoken by an "I", a character who may be termed the speaker, distinct from the poet (the author).
 Thus if, for example, a poem asserts, "I killed my enemy in Reno", it is the speaker, not the poet, who is the killer (unless this "confession" is a form of metaphor which needs to be considered in closer context – via close reading).